-nbn network transition may result in even the most loyal customers reviewing alternatives to their existing services and service providers.
+NBN transition may result in even the most loyal customers reviewing alternatives to their existing services and service providers.

-lan Underwood says that having to transition to the nbn network will likely prompt customers to consider alternative services and service providers, especially if they are not totally happy with their current service provider.
-"There will be some dissatisfied customers as the nbn network rolls through, and when they hear it is coming, it might prompt them to go shopping."
+Graham Bate says that having to transition to the NBN will likely prompt customers to consider alternative services and service providers, especially if they are not totally happy with their current service provider.
+"There will be some dissatisfied customers as the NBN rolls through, and when they hear it is coming, it might prompt them to go shopping."
 Service providers stand to lose some customers, but gain others if they can get their offerings, marketing and customer service right - especially if they can gain a reputation for transitioning customers smoothly.

-For most customers, other than those already on fast HFC broadband services, transition to any nbn network based service will typically deliver increased bandwidth.
+For most customers, other than those already on fast HFC broadband services, transition to any NBN-based service will typically deliver increased bandwidth.
 But there is an opportunity to upsell customers to even higher bandwidths - that is if they can be sold on the benefits they will gain from the additional bandwidth.

 Mike Lay stresses that the message service providers should be sending to their customers is not just one of mandatory transition, but of new and better services.
-"Service providers need to sell the opportunity of the nbn network: that it is not just about a forced disconnection, but more about the benefit the nbn network can provide," he says.
-"Then they need to get people to actively take up an nbn service as soon as it is available rather than wait for disconnection."
+"Service providers need to sell the opportunity of the NBN: that it is not just about a forced disconnection, but more about the benefit the NBN can provide," he says.
+"Then they need to get people to actively take up an NBN service as soon as it is available rather than wait for disconnection."

-It is in both the service providers' and the customers' best interests to migrate to the nbn network as early as possible in the 18 month migration window.
-This means customers will enjoy the benefits of nbn network based services earlier, and have greater assurance of service continuity to avoid what is almost certain to be a last minute rush towards the end of the migration window.
+It is in both the service providers' and the customers' best interests to migrate to the NBN as early as possible in the 18 month migration window.
+This means customers will enjoy the benefits of NBN-based services earlier, and have greater assurance of service continuity to avoid what is almost certain to be a last minute rush towards the end of the migration window.